Marina Bay MRT station: Location

 Marina Bay station is located near the eponymous Marina Bay underneath the junction of Bayfront Avenue and Park Street.
-The station serves various developments, including Asia Square Towers 1 & 2, Marina One Residencies, Marina Bay Financial Centre, Singapore Conference Hall and V on Shenton, as well as cultural landmarks such as Red Dot Museum, Shenton House and Singapore Chinese Cultural Centre.
+The station serves various developments, including Asia Square Towers 1 & 2, Marina One Residences, Marina Bay Financial Centre, Singapore Conference Hall and V on Shenton, as well as cultural landmarks such as Red Dot Museum, Shenton House and Singapore Chinese Cultural Centre.
 The station is also within walking distance of Downtown station on the Downtown Line.

 Services

 Marina Bay station is an interchange station on the NSL, CCL and TEL.
-Its official station codes are NS27/CE2/TE20.
+Its official station codes are NS27/CC33/TE20.
 When it opened, it had the station code of M1 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
+The CCL station code was renumbered from CE2 to CC33 with the opening of CCL6 in July 2026.

 On the NSL, the station is located between Raffles Place and Marina South Pier stations.
-The NSL platform is open from 5:37 am and closed at 12:15 am.

-The station is the terminus of the CCL's Marina Bay branch; the adjacent station is Bayfront station.
-Services from Marina Bay terminate at Stadium station during off-peak periods but continue around the CCL to HarbourFront station during peak.
-The CCL platform is open from 5:49 am and closed at 12:15 am.

-The station is between the Shenton Way and Gardens by the Bay stations on the TEL, with headways of 3–6 minutes.
-The TEL platform is open from 5:45 am and closed at 12:40 am.
+The NSL platform is open from 5:37 am and close at 12:15 am.
+On the CCL, the station is between Prince Edward Road and Bayfront stations.
+The CCL platform is open from 5:49 am and close at 12:15 am.
+The station was the terminus of the CCL extension.
+During off-peak periods, shuttle services from Marina Bay terminated at Stadium station via Promenade.
+On the TEL, the station is between Shenton Way and Gardens by the Bay stations, with headways of 3 to 6 minutes.
+The TEL platform is open from 5:45 am and close at 12:40 am.